From

 …

-completely fabulous.
-Thank you very much for bringing me back such treasured
+fabulous.
+Thank you very much for bringing me back such treasured memories and

 Carole